Style Guide | Byzantine Publications

 For typing in Greek, Coptic, Arabic, and other languages that do not use the Latin alphabet, work with fonts conforming to the Unicode standard.
 If you are uncertain whether your font is Unicode compatible, or if you need assistance in making your manuscript Unicode compatible, please contact Joel Kalvesmaki.
 See also our Guide to Unicode Greek.
 It is very important to attend to this in the earliest stages of the manuscript.

-- Arabic transliterations should reflect the difference between the hamza (ʾ) and the 'ayn (ʿ), between long and short vowels (by placing a macron over the letter), and between aspirated and unaspirated letters (by placing a dot below the letter).
+- Arabic transliterations should reflect the difference between the hamza (ʾ) and the 'ayn (ʿ), between long and short vowels (by placing a macron over the letter), and between emphatic and nonemphatic letters (by placing a dot below the former).
 If you are uncertain how to do this, contact Joel Kalvesmaki.

 - If Greek proper names and terms are to be transliterated, do so either strictly, as in the Oxford Dictionary of Byzantium (Oxford, 1991) (=ODB), or with a Latinizing form, as in the Oxford Classical Dictionary(Oxford, 1998) (= OCD).
 Do not mix the two systems of transliteration.
 Titles of modern Greek works are rendered in Greek characters, but modern Greek authors' names are transliterated.